megz15/covidata/README.md

 # Covidata
 A simple Covid-19 tracker made in Python
 # About project
 Made for a school project.
 Data collected from https://github.com/CSSEGISandData/COVID-19.
-Shows data on different countries/provinces, including:
+Shows data for different countries/provinces, including:
   - Confirmed cases
   - Deaths
   - Recovered cases